Zeioth/nut-notify/README.md

 `systemctl --user status nut-notify.service` or `nut-notify.sh` directly if you preffer.

 #  How to know it works
-If you want you can use nut to simulate UPS changing status like in this example.
+You can use nut to simulate UPS changing status like in this example.

 ```sh
 # YOUR NUT USER AND PASSWORD